 Integrates and synthesizes the MSIT program through research and analysis of a strategic information technology issue in the client company.
 Requires collection and analysis of primary and secondary data.
 Students evaluate alternative courses of action and present recommendations for successful resolution to company executives.

-Prerequisites: INFT 650, INFT 655, and INFT 660.
+Prerequisites: INFT 650 and pre/co-requisite INFT 657.